 Depending on the condition of your jawbone and the number of teeth you're missing, additional procedures may be necessary to ensure the success of your dental implants.

-1. Bone Augmentation
+1. Bone Augmentation2.
+Sinus Lift

-4. A sinus lift is a procedure that adds bone to the upper back portion of the jaw, an area where bone quantity may be lacking.
+A sinus lift is a procedure that adds bone to the upper back portion of the jaw, an area where bone quantity may be lacking.
 By lifting the sinus membrane and inserting graft material, we can create space for dental implants.

-5. Ridge Expansion
+3. Ridge Expansion

 In cases where the jawbone is too narrow, a ridge expansion may be recommended.
 This involves creating space for implants by adding bone material to the ridge of the jaw, ensuring enough width for implant placement.